 When depositing a check for someone else, you will need to have:

 - The check with the necessary information filled out.
 Learn the basics of how to write a check if you haven’t already done so

 - A deposit slip if you are using the deposit slip method

 How Can I Get the Check Funds Into My Account?

 Let’s say you need to get a check from someone else deposited into your bank account.
 Well, there are a few methods to do you can use:

 Have an Account Transfer Done After the Deposit

 Once you deposit the check into the person’s account, you can ask the payee to perform a simple transfer.
 Most major banks have some kind of mobile and money transfer option.
-For example, with Chase bank, you can send and receive money instantly through Zelle, similar to something like a cash advance.
+For example, with Chase bank, you can send and receive money instantly through Zelle, similar to something like cash advance loans.
 Each person must be registered with their email address or phone number.
-Or an online money transfer/ external money transfer can be done without a third party service if you provide your checking and routing number to the other person (this process is called ACH authorization).
+Or an online money transfer/ external money transfer can be done without a third party service if you provide your checking and routing account number to the other person (this process is called ACH authorization).
 This option may take a little longer.